 Azure Container Instances (ACI) is a service that enables a developer to deploy containers on the Microsoft Azure public cloud without having to provision or manage any underlying infrastructure.

-The service -- which supports both Linux and Windows containers -- eliminates the need for a developer to provision virtual machines, or implement a container orchestration platform, such as Kubernetes, to deploy and run containers.
-Instead, with Azure Container Instances (ACI), an organization can spin up a new container via the Azure portal or command-line interface (CLI), and Microsoft automatically provisions and scales the underlying compute resources.
+The service supports both Linux containers and Windows containers.
+It eliminates the need for a developer to provision virtual machines (VMs) or implement a container orchestration platform, such as Kubernetes, to deploy and run containers.
+Instead, with ACI, an organization can spin up a new container via the Azure portal or command-line interface (CLI), and Microsoft automatically provisions and scales the underlying compute resources.
 ACI also supports standard Docker images a developer can pull from a container registry, such as Docker Hub or Azure Container Registry.

-According to Microsoft, ACI reduces management overhead, so a developer can deploy a container on Azure within seconds.
+According to Microsoft, ACI reduces management overhead, so a developer can deploy a container on Azure Cloud in seconds.

-Some other features of the ACI service include:
+Some of the main features of the Azure service are the following:

-- Public IP connectivity: A developer can expose containers to the internet with a fully qualified domain name (FQDN) and an IP address.
+- Public IP connectivity.
+A developer can expose containers to the internet with a fully qualified domain name and an IP address.

-- Customization: A developer can specify the number of CPU cores and memory he or she wants for a container instance.
+- Customization.
+A developer can specify the number of central processing unit (CPU) cores and memory required for a container instance.